 Ms. Venos earned her TESOL certification through Oxford University.
 She also started researching Growth Mindset.
 She attended the Learning and the Brain seminars in San Francisco yearly to expand her knowledge on Growth Mindset in the classroom from speakers such as Carol Dweck.
-With this research she was able to successfully implement Growth Mindset in her classroom and presented a workshop on Growth Mindset at the NESA conference in Thailand titled ‘An Educators Perspective to Growth Mindset.’
+With this research, she was able to successfully implement Growth Mindset in her classroom and presented a workshop on Growth Mindset at the NESA conference in Thailand titled ‘An Educators Perspective to Growth Mindset.’
 During her teaching in Chicago, she was chosen to lead the primary team in finding a suitable curriculum to meet the needs of the students.
 She was able to introduce and implement a new math and ELA curriculum in her school.
 She became the primary department chair and received a Teaching Teams/Teacher Leader certification from Harvard in 2016.

 Ms. Venos believes that teaching and learning become a simultaneous journey for both the teacher and students when the students’ energy is aroused by a teacher's genuine intensity for learning because everyone is ready and willing to participate in active learning.
 To achieve active learning, a teacher must demonstrate enthusiasm and express confidence in the students’ abilities to learn and be successful.
 Her goal as a teacher is to instill a passion for lifelong learning within her students while providing them with an educational environment that is encouraging and positive.
 She aspires to provide the skills and tools necessary for success and foster the individual talents of each student, giving them the confidence to embrace their dreams and make them a reality.
 Ms. Venos was born in Athens, Greece, and raised in Chicago, Illinois.